LibrariesHacked/librarylab/ideas.md

 A listing of ideas
 {: .fs-6 .fw-300 }

-Over the years this page should grow with ideas of projects.
+Over the years this page will grow with ideas of projects.

 ## Submit an idea